 Chapel Choir and Schola Cantorum are designed to meet the needs of freshmen and sophomores.
 Each ensemble provides a dynamic and focused experience to build a strong foundation of rehearsal skills, choral tone, language and musicianship.
-The first year of study focuses on men's, women's, and mixed repertoire, allowing student to experience large and small ensembles.
-The second year of the core focuses on the development of ensemble skills and the refinement of tonal production.
-Both ensembles use a variety of multicultural repertoire to build a strong foundation of musicianship and flexibility.
+Both ensembles use a variety of multicultural repertoire to build a strong foundation for each student.

 The Symphonic Choir is at the heart of the college choral community.
 The ensemble appears with symphony orchestras of the United States and Europe.
-Students above the lower division sing in the Symphonic Choir, preparing choral/orchestral repertoire for performance at major venues along with local and regional concerts.
+Students above the lower division sing in the Symphonic Choir, preparing choral/ orchestral repertoire for performance at major venues along with local and regional concerts.